msf1t/video-frame-extractor/README.md

 # Video Frame Extractor

-Extract evenly spaced frames from MP4 videos using Python.
-Supports recursive search, custom number of frames, frames-per-minute, and dry-run mode.
+Extract frames from MP4 videos into a **single output directory**, with options for recursion, frames-per-minute, and dry-run mode.

 ## Features

-- Extract a fixed number of evenly spaced frames per video
+- Extract a fixed number of evenly spaced frames per video (`-n`)
 - Extract frames per minute of video (`--per-minute`)
 - Recursive search for MP4 files (`-R`)
-- Output frames into `<videoName>_out` folders next to each video
+- Output all frames into a **single directory** with filenames: `videoName_HH_MM_SS.jpg`
-- Filenames contain timestamp in `HH_MM_SS` format
 - Dry-run mode to preview what would be extracted (`--dry-run`)
 - Cross-platform: Windows/macOS/Linux